 The museum has a permanent exhibition gallery for the acquisition of specimens that is open to the public from dawn to dusk.
 Special exhibitions are also organized on special occasions such as education day, earth day, Sripanchami, Buddhajayanti, and so on.
 The specimens in the museum were collected by scientists visiting different parts of Nepal after conducting research and studying nature thoroughly.

 In addition to creating a general interest in the conservation of natural heritages, the museum strives to raise general awareness against pollution of the environment and conserve natural resources.
 They plan to establish collaborations with business communities, as well as other educational, scientific, and environmental institutions and groups nationally and internationally.
-In addition, they are attempting to raise public awareness about conservation, preservation, and sustainable use of natural resources.
+In addition, they are attempting to raise public awareness about the conservation, preservation, and sustainable use of natural resources.

 Aviation Museum Nepal

 Aviation Museum Nepal is a beautiful place to take your kids or to learn about planes and helicopters.
 Unless you have lived in Kathmandu for a while, you might not have known about this museum.
 It costs 500 rupees ($5) to enter and can be seen for 30 minutes to an hour.
-It was built in a crashed plane at the Kathmandu Airport.
+It was built in a crashed plane at Kathmandu Airport.
 A pilot moved it and turned it into a museum a while later.
 The plane was disassembled, moved to the new location, and reassembled over the course of four months.